HillaryDanan/abstraction-intelligence/README.md

 Strong interaction requires **novelty detection**—recognizing unfamiliar against a background of familiar.

 Novelty is relational.
-An input isn’t novel in itself—it’s novel *to a subject*.
+An input isn't novel in itself—it's novel *to a subject*.
 This requires:

-1. **Persistent self** → accumulated experience (“what’s familiar to me”)
+1. **Persistent self** → accumulated experience ("what's familiar to me")
 1. **Self/world distinction** → reference frame for locating novelty
 1. **Embeddedness** → what makes persistence and self/world possible